-Denis Lambert is a registered and licensed Bat Warden for Natural England, since 1981.
+Denis Lambert is a registered and licensed Bat Warden No. 20110680 for Natural England, since 1981.
 Dedicated to conservation and environmental issues, he has been a keen bird watcher and mammal specialist all his life and was involved with the formation of the Lancashire Badger Group and acted as its chairman for ten years.
 Working as a qualified arborist (tree surgeon) he has been actively involved in protecting many species of flora and fauna over the years.
+Richard Bowden, a retired ex-licensed Bat Warden assists with surveillance where two persons are needed.